ustaxcourt/ef-cms/docs/additional-resources/how-we-work.md

 ## Meetings

-There are two basic meeting rhythms: daily design calls/standups and bi-weekly agile sprint rituals.
+There are two basic meeting rhythms: daily standups and weekly/bi-weekly agile sprint rituals.
 All meetings are held via video teleconference.
 A telephone bridge is maintained as a backup method of connecting, but participants are strongly encouraged to join via video.

 ### Daily

-- **Daily design sync** — this meeting is a time to solution functionality, demo in-progress work with the team and review new wireframes
 - **Daily standup**

 ### Weekly

 - **Stakeholder meeting** — on Mondays and Fridays, we review the current project status with stakeholders at the Court and discuss the schedule of large releases that need off-hours deployments
+- **Backlog refinement** — As needed

 ### Bi-weekly

-- **Sprint review** — Every other Tuesday, demo to client stakeholders
+- **Sprint review** — Every other Thursday, demo to client stakeholders
 - **Sprint retrospective** — Every other Tuesday
-- **Sprint planning** — Every other Wednesday
-- **Backlog grooming** — As needed

 ## Product Team